 I had my first real art show.
 Dave and Adrienne came, and they brought a friend!

-I dissected Humboldt squid at MBARI.
+I dissected Humboldt squid at

 Dr. Lou "Zeidberg, not Zoidberg" Zeidberg.